7 Top OpenPhone Alternatives to Try in 2025

 Key Features

-- Ring strategies: Set custom ring times, hold music, and routing paths for better call handling.
+• Ring strategies: Set custom ring times, hold music, and routing paths for better inbound call handling.

 Talkroute Pricing

-If you’re looking for a phone system that’s simple and affordable, Talkroute is a good pick for growing businesses.
+If you’re looking for a phone system with competitive pricing, Talkroute is a good pick for growing businesses.
 Prices start at just $19 per month, and there are no contracts, no extra taxes, and no hidden fees.
 You can try any plan for free before buying.

 The best part?
 Talkroute is not billed per user.
 Each plan includes a set number of users, and you can add more for just $5 per user per month.